serverdensity/chef-serverdensity/README.md

   "run_list": [ "recipe[serverdensity]" ]
 }
 ```
 You can also include any of the attributes from `attributes/default.rb` in your run list to install and configure plugins.
-Plugin installtion is decided by the presence of the first attribute in the list for the specifc plugin:
+Plugin installation is decided by the presence of the first attribute in the list for the specific plugin:
 ```json
 {
   "name":"my_node",